 Updated June 2017: Microsoft Dynamics GP is actively being SUPPORTED and SOLD

 by Microsoft via authorized partners.
 We expect that Microsoft Dynamics GP will be supported and enhanced for many years to come.
 As Microsoft is starting to promote its new cloud-based Dynamics 365 ERP directly via its website, Microsoft is relying heavily on partners such as Endeavour Solutions to continue to promote and educate clients on the LONG TERM value of Dynamics GP.
 See below for the current product roadmap.
+Note: Dynamics GP 2018 is set to be released in December 2017.

 With GP 2016 and GP 2016R2, Microsoft has significantly improved the Web Client with a complete rewrite and redesign in HTML5, which is the modern technology that allows browser applications to automatically resize themselves on tablets and smartphones.
 Released in December 2016, the New Dynamics GP 2016 R2 also represents the culmination of many "user requested" functions and enhancements made over the past few years.